letranloc/hassio-addons/README.md

-# Hass.io Add-ons by ThePicklenat0r
+# Hass.io Add-ons by letranloc

 ## About